NickBenton/amazon-ecs-developer-guide/doc_source/cluster-capacity-providers.md

 Your launch type determintes the available capacity provider types\.

-For the Fargate launch type, the following predefined capacity providers are availble:
+For the Fargate launch type, the following predefined capacity providers are available:
 + Fargate
 + Fargate Spot